project-oak/arcsjs-chromium/README.md

 The ArcsJs system refers to code it loads from recipes as **_Particles_** and in the font picker system, we use a special variant of these called a **_ Non-Permissive Particle_**.
-The key difference is that a non-permissive particle is just a JSON dictionary of pure functions, it cannot define classes, or top level globals.
+The key difference is that a non-permissive particle is just a JSON dictionary of pure functions.
+It cannot define classes or top level globals.
 As a simple example:

 ```